 - Reach out to coworkers when you finish your step

 These are just a few examples of manual tasks that you can leave to the workflow management system.

 - Methods to improve team clarity to avoid duplicative work

 In large organizations, duplicative work can become a large cost center if mismanaged.
 Two members on the same team could be working on the same problem without knowing.

-Multiple teams within an organization could launch projects with the same business objective in mind without ever noticing.
+Without a system to coordinate work across teams, multiple teams within an organization can launch projects with the same business objective in mind without ever noticing.

-Clear task management and cross-department transparency eliminate low-level duplicative work.
+Clear task management and cross-department transparency — both components of a solid workflow management platform — eliminate low-level duplicative work.

-Increased transparency doesn’t just reduce the chances of duplication.
-It also makes it a lot easier to coordinate between teams.
+And while Increased transparency is just sound business practice on all levels, it also reduces the chances of duplication AND makes it a lot easier to coordinate between teams.

 6 tips for optimizing your workflows